Gerald Bantag: Bureau of Corrections

 Bantag was designated as Director General of the Bureau of Corrections (BuCor) by President Rodrigo Duterte on September 17, 2019.
 He took oath as bureau chief, three days later on September 20.
-His predecessor Nicanor Faeldon was dismissed for failing to head to Duterte's order to stop the release of 2,000 heinous crime convicts under the Good Conduct Time Allowance Law.
+His predecessor Nicanor Faeldon was dismissed for failing to heed to Duterte's order to stop the release of 2,000 heinous crime convicts under the Good Conduct Time Allowance Law.
 His assumption to the office was under secondment from the BJMP, which meant he retained his previous position with the agency.
 He would be appointed directly to the BuCor, by Duterte on March 4, 2022.
 He would take oath again on March 8.

 His reappointment meant that he would serve as chief of BuCor even after Duterte's presidency expired.
 His tenure continued to the President Bongbong Marcos' administration.

 Killing of Percy Lapid

 Bantag was implicated to the killing of radio broadcaster and journalist Percy Lapid.
 President Marcos ordered Justice secretary Jesus Crispin Remulla to place Bantag under preventive suspension for 90 days pending investigation on his role on the killing.
 The National Bureau of Investigation (NBI) and the Philippine National Police would file charges against several people in connection to Lapid's death including Bantag who was formally charged of murder.
 Bantag has been subject to criticism by Lapid on his radio program Lapid Fire.

 A demonstration was held in Baguio in support of Bantag.
 Salvador Panelo has raised the possibility that Bantag was framed.
+Actor Perry de Guzman wrote and directed a film based on Bantag's life titled Heneral Bantag: Anak ng Cordillera (lit.
+'General Bantag: Child of Cordillera') in 2023, starring Jason Abalos as Bantag, though the film has yet to be given a release date.

+On April 5, 2024, the National Bureau of Investigation raided 2 safe houses in Santa Rosa, Laguna and Caloocan City to serve arrest warrants to Bantag, issued by Muntinlupa Regional Trial Court Branch 206 and Las Piñas RTC Branch 254 but failed.